VPN Review: Surfshark

-Surfshark can be directly contacted via 24/7 live-chat or support ticket.
-On each occasion, it took roughly a minute for us to establish contact with helpful support personnel; our support email was answered after roughly seven hours.
+Surfshark can be directly contacted via a 24/7 live chat or support ticket.
+When doing the latter, it took roughly a minute for us to establish contact with helpful support personnel; our email was answered after roughly seven hours.

 Queries in languages other than English were answered by the live-chat support personnel using automatic translations.

-Surfshark's short response time gains it points in our test, however, multi-lingual personnel would be a welcome addition.
+Surfshark's short response time secured it points, however, multi-lingual personnel would be a welcome addition.

 As in many other cases, the longer the subscription with Surfshark, the lower the monthly price.
-At 82% less than the monthly price, the 2-year subscription is a true bargain among even the least expensive VPN providers.
-An overview of the current prices can be found in the table below:
+At 81% less than the monthly price, the 2-year subscription is a true bargain among even the least expensive VPN providers from our sample.
+An overview of current prices can be found in the table below:

 |24 months||6 months||1 month|

 |Base price per month||$2.49||$6.49||$12.95|

 |Number of servers||3,200||3,200||3,200|

 Surfshark can be paid for with credit card, PayPal, Google Pay, Amazon Pay, cryptocurrencies, Alipay, or instant transfer.
 Special organizational or corporate rates are not offered.

 The provider also doesn't allow users to trial the service, however, a 30-day, money-back guarantee is included in all plans.